 SportsMets World Series ticket prices at Citi Field haven't taken a hit despite Mets' Game 1 loss Members of the grounds crew prepare the field and paint the World Series logos at Citi Field on Tuesday, October 27, 2015 in preparation for the World Series home games between the New York Mets and the Kansas City Royals.
 Photo Credit: Kathleen Malone-Van Dyke By NEIL BEST firstname.lastname@example.org @sportswatch October 28, 2015 3:48 PM Print Share fbShare Tweet Email KANSAS CITY, Mo. -- Despite the Mets' loss in Game 1 of the World Series Tuesday night, prices for Games 3, 4 and 5 at Citi Field were holding steady as of Wednesday afternoon.
 According to SeatGeek.com, the average completed sales prices on the secondary market were $1,166 for Game 3 Friday, $1,097 for Game 4 Saturday and $1,163 for Game 5 Sunday.
 TicketNetwork.com was tracking averages of $1,229.74 for Game 3, $1,044.26 for Game 4 and $1,017.34 for Game 5.
 Chris Leyden, a content analyst for SeatGeek, said asking prices also were holding steady for the games at Citi, with a high of $1,873 for Game 3 and several hundred dollars less than that for Games 4 and 5.
 But a dip in prices would be expected if the Mets were to lose Game 2 Wednesday night.
 Among other things, that would mean they could not clinch at home.
 The Mets clinched the division title, NLDS and NLCS on the road.
 It is important to remember that often, but not always, prices on the secondary market drop significantly on game day.
 For example, the median listing price for Game 1 on the day the Royals qualified for the World Series was $1,001, according to SeatGeek.
 But by 2 p.m.
 Tuesday that had fallen to $458.
 By NEIL BEST email@example.com @sportswatch Neil Best first worked at Newsday in 1982, returned in 1985 after a detour to Alaska and has been here since, specializing in high schools, college basketball, the NFL and most recently sports media and business.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.